 I wanted to let you know that Springfield Inspections has just invested in drone technology.
 With a high-res digital camera attached, the drone makes roof inspections faster, safer, and more thorough than ever before — and we include those close-up photos in every report.

 You can see a sample report with drone footage at www.SpringfieldInspections.xyz/drone.
 I’d also love to show off the drone in action at a future inspection.
 You can reach me at this email address or call me at (555) 654-3210 any time.
 Looking forward to working with you!

+Email marketing for home inspectors is a powerful tool that every home inspection company should use.
+We hope that these sample letters can you help you get started on your email marketing journey.
 Need some help getting that unique value proposition in place?
 HomeGauge is your source for dedicated home inspection software that makes it easy to stand out from the crowd.
 We’re also your source for up-to-date tools, beautiful websites, and more.
 Get in touch to learn more today!